 - Dry Ingredients: In a large bowl, whisk together the flour, baking powder, baking soda, and salt until combined; set aside.

-- Manually and gently fold the wet ingredients into the dry ingredients until almost combined.
-Add the chocolate chips, folding until just combined, Do not overmix.
-Batter should still be lumpy with a few spots of flour, that’s fine.
+- Wet Ingredients + Dry Ingredients: Manually and gently fold the wet ingredients into the dry ingredients until almost combined.
+Add the chocolate chips, folding until just combined, Do not over mix.

 - Spoon or scoop batter into prepared muffin pan, filling all the way to the top.
 Sprinkle with more chocolate chips, if desired.

 - Large Muffin: Bake at 425F degrees for 5 minutes, then reduce the oven temperature to 375F degrees and continue to bake for another 22-23 minutes until muffin tops are golden.
 A toothpick inserted in the center should come out with few moist crumbs attached.
 Allow to cool in the pan for 10 minutes before serving.

 - For Standard Size Muffins: Bake the muffins at 425F degrees for 5 minutes, then reduce the oven temperature to 375F degrees and bake for an additional 13-15 minutes.